n-yoshikawa/molecule-sanitizer/README.md

 docker run -p 8000:8000 -it sanitizer /bin/bash
 ```

 3. Edit settings.
 You need to have keys and tokens for [Twitter API](https://developer.twitter.com/en/docs/authentication/oauth-1-0a) and [ORCID Public API](https://info.orcid.org/documentation/features/public-api/#easy-faq-2606) to run this application.
 Callback URI should be set to `http://127.0.0.1:8000/complete/twitter/` if you run the server locally.
+If you don't need user authentication, consider using [local version](https://github.com/n-yoshikawa/molecule-sanitizer/tree/local) to avoid these settings.

 ```
 cd molecule-sanitizer/